If you would like a challenging job that demands excellent concentration, working as an air traffic controller could

 NATS offers three structured development programmes for:

-However, it is required that candidates have at least five GCSEs (or equivalent) at grade C or above, including English and Maths.
-They must also be over the age of 18 when applying.
+However, you'll be required to have at least five GCSEs (or equivalent) at grade C or above, including English and Maths.
+You must also be over the age of 18 when applying.

 The majority of candidates train through the NATS, which has its own set of entry requirements.
 According to NATS, you will need to show: